Babysitter Resume Examples

 - How can I become a babysitter?

 - How much experience do I need to become a babysitter?

 What does the babysitter do?

 Babysitters provide temporary care for children, typically while the parents or guardians are elsewhere.
 In most cases, babysitters do not live with the family and do not work full-time for a single family.
-They may help with cooking, cleaning, transportation and other ancillary services related to caring for children.
-The safety and wellness of the children is the top responsibility for a babysitter.
+They may help with cooking, cleaning, transportation, and other ancillary services related to caring for children.
+The safety and wellness of the children is the top responsibility of a babysitter.

 How can I become a babysitter?